Pastor Jung Myung Seok

 In March 1982, Jung Myung Seok established MS Missionaries (Christian Gospel Mission today).
 Within a few years the size of the Missionaries quickly grew from a few hundred to a few thousands, then to tens of thousand.
 It became urgent to get a place where all the members could get together.
 After much prayer, he and his disciples began developing his hometown of Wolmyeongdong into a retreat in 1989.
 This site eventually transformed into the natural temple that attracts tens of thousands of visitors annually today.

-Wolmyeongdong Retreat Centre, South Korea
+Wolmyeongdong Retreat Centre, South Korea (with Jesus’ statue in foreground)

 He worked hard for the numerous men and women who were evangelized, often sacrificing sleep to preach and provide counseling.
 After the domestic foundation was firmly laid, he set off in January 1999 to travel the path of worldwide mission following God’s lead.
 This was also the period of time when persecutions took place against Pastor Jung on a large scale beginning in South Korea.

-Pastor Jung Myung Seok Today
+Pastor Jung Myung Seok’s 2009 sentence

 In spite of widespread media allegations and Pastor Jung’s imprisonment, more than 200,000 followers all over the world continue to live joyfully in Providence, and according to the teachings of Pastor Jung.
 These members have testified of how Pastor Jung’s teachings helped them make a breakthrough in their lives of faith and transformed them from their inglorious pasts.